duffn/dumb-password-rules/README.rst

 `AOL <https://aol.com/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Between 8 and 16, so I can't go up to 20.
-Oh, and thanks for restricting
-one of the most common special characters!

 |AOL|